 There are four 'pillars' of Social Prescribing.
-We look for the solutions that will suit you in terms of: • physical activities for you debt, finances, housing and other practical advice arts and cultural activities for younature-based activities for you: there nature-based activities for you: there are many different types of nature-based outdoor activities and therapies that you can access through us
+We look for the solutions that will suit you in terms of:

+- physical activities for you - debt, finances, housing and other practical advice - arts and cultural activities for you - nature-based activities for you: there are many different types of nature-based outdoor activities and therapies that you can access through us help people feel they have both the emotional and practical support to improve their own wellbeing."